Jixiee/Golang/README.md

 For the executable code, check out the [Calculator](Codes/Calculator.go) file.

+## ToDo List

+This section provides the code for maintaining a ToDo List.
+You can easily edit the tasks performed and erase it from the list

+For the executable code, check out the [ToDo List](Codes/ToDo_List.go) file.

 ---

 Feel free to explore different topics by navigating through the links provided above.
 Happy learning and coding with GoLang!